alexmunozviso/map671-fp/README.md

 ***
 ## Project Introduction
 For the final project of MAP671, I wanted to create a map representing curious data.
-Looking for different themes, I stumbled upon [The Bigfoot Field Research Organization (BFRO)](http://www.bfro.net), a website compiling different databases of Bigfoot encounters including sightings, audible sightings, trackmarks, or footprints.
+Looking for different themes, I stumbled upon [The Bigfoot Field Research Organization (BFRO)](http://www.bfro.net), a website compiling different databases of Bigfoot encounter reports including sightings, audible sightings, trackmarks, or footprints.
 Every report included in these databases is geocoded and timestamped.

 I am not the 'I believe' type or really interested in conspiracy theories (more like in conspiracy theorists), but I thought it could be fun to map this data.
 Moreover, the BFRO accepts online submissions of Bigfoot sighting reports, which adds a certain sense of community data crowdsourcing and community mapping to their project; two research topics that are of great personal interest.